Norway shatters wealth fund spending cap amid pandemic

 The tax, of 0.40 crowns per kilo of fish and payable from 2022, should raise some 500 million crowns for local and regional governments from 2022, the ministry predicted.
 Listed fish farmers include the world's largest, Mowi, Salmar, and Leroey Seafood.

-The crown currency initially weakened slightly following the budget and the GDP data but traded slightly stronger at 11.13 per euro at 0732 GMT.
+The crown currency initially weakened slightly following the budget and the GDP data but traded stronger at 11.09 per euro at 0952 GMT.

 - READ MORE ON: